pablitovicente/go-api-perf-test/README.md

 ### How do I get set up? ###

 * If you followed the first steps you already have a build
+* You may need to tweak your open files/per process files with ulimit!!!
 * Run it: ./perf http://[host]:[port]/[path] [number of request]

 ### Contribution guidelines ###